-For every 1 cup of regular flour, remove 2 tbsp of flour and replace with 2 tbsp cornstarch (cornflour).
+For every 1 cup of regular flour, remove 2 tablespoon of flour and replace with 2 tablespoon cornstarch (cornflour).
 Whisk, then sift the flour/cornstarch mixture a good 3-4 times.

-For this recipe, that means removing 5 tbsp of flour and replacing with 5 tbsp cornstarch.
+For this recipe, that means removing 5 tablespoon of flour and replacing with 5 tablespoon cornstarch.